Gustavo Vázquez Montes

 Gustavo Alberto Vázquez Montes (August 16, 1962 – February 24, 2005) was a Mexican politician.
 At the time of his death he was serving as the Governor of Colima, representing the Institutional Revolutionary Party (PRI).

-Vázquez Montes was born in Tecomán, Colima, he was of Mestizo and Spanish ancestry.
+Vázquez Montes was born in Tecomán, Colima.
 After graduating from teacher-training college and entering politics, he served as the mayor of his hometown and as a local deputy in the Congress of Colima.
 He was selected as the PRI's candidate in the 2003 gubernatorial election and, after heated disputes and the annulment of the first round, he was declared the victor and began his term as Governor on January 1, 2004.

 Career

 Vázquez Montes served as a professor of Elementary and Secondary Education.
 He was an official in Tecomán City Council in several administrations, alderman, civic leader of the Institutional Revolutionary Party, president of the Mexican Network of Healthy Municipalities, local deputy in the LI Legislature of the Congress of Colima, then Mayor of Tecomán, Colima from 1997 to 2000.
 He served again as a deputy in the LIII Legislature of the Congress of Colima, and also served as Secretary General and Chairman of the State Executive Committee of the PRI.

 Vázquez Montes was president of the State Congress four times and served on the Health and Education Committees.
 He was a distinguished member of the Standing Conference of Local Legislators PRI and a distinguished member of the PRI National Political Council.